-Figure 13 shows the detailed implementation of the PCGU glue logic reference design.
+Figure 16 shows the detailed implementation of the PCGU glue logic reference design.

-An example RTL implementation, integrated into the PGCB+CDC random testbench is available in the release under:
+An example RTL implementation of this reference design is available under:

-$MODEL_ROOT/verif/PCGU_REF/rtl/pgcbcg.sv
+$MODEL_ROOT/verif/pcgu_ref/rtl/pgcbcg.sv

 Implementation Details

 Overview

 The PCGU glue logic implementation described here shows a typical implementation for an IP using the PGCB and CDCs together.
 The glue logic uses the pcgu_aww to asynchronously capture wake events until the pgcb_clk is running (sync_clkvld is ‘1’).
 The combination of all these captured wake events drives the final “async_wake_b” input to the PCGU.